Navy funds autism-screening app, hoping for help with PTSD

 PROVIDENCE, R.I.
 (AP) — The Navy is paying for research into an app to screen for autism in the hopes that it could eventually be tweaked to look for signs of post-traumatic stress disorder.

-While developmental and trauma disorders might at first appear strange bedfellows, the researchers and a PTSD expert for the VA say it could be an exciting new direction.
+The researchers and a PTSD expert for the VA say it could be an exciting new direction, though another PTSD expert is skeptical.

-The app, which uses a general algorithm, could be expanded to PTSD to monitor people over time if speech and other signals are taken into account, according to Pedja Neskovic, who oversees the project in the Office of Naval Research.
+A program officer in the Office of Naval Research says the app could be expanded to PTSD to monitor people over time if speech and other signals are taken into account.